Ryan Shafer: Accomplishments and Accolades

 Shafer rolled the PBA Tour’s 19th-ever televised perfect 300 game at the 2007 PBA Pepsi Championship in Indianapolis.
 Shafer opened the next game with six more strikes, setting a PBA record for a televised final round by rolling 18 consecutive strikes.
 He would unfortunately be denied the title when he was defeated by Norm Duke in the final match.
 Shafer would post another televised 300 game during a singles match at the 2011 GEICO PBA Team Shootout, a non-title event featuring PBA players.

 Shafer has been called one of the most underrated players on the PBA Tour over his 30+ year career by bowling writer Bill Spigner, PBA TV analyst Randy Pedersen, and others.
 This is mainly based on Shafer’s performances in major championships.
 He holds the PBA record for the most major championship final round appearances without winning (16), and has finished runner-up in a major five times among his 13 total runner-up finishes.
 Overall, Shafer has made 56 top five finishes in PBA Tour events.

 Shafer is a two-time winner of the PBA Steve Nagy Sportsmanship Award (2008–09 and 2012–13).
 In 2022, he won the PBA Tony Reyes Community Service Award for his fundraising tournaments that benefit mental health causes, particularly suicide prevention and awareness.

+In November 2025, Shafer was ranked #23 on the PBA's "Best 25 Players of the Last 25 Seasons" list.
+His ranking was accompanied by the caption: "A top-25 ranking without a major title and just five standard titles is a testament to Shafer's consistency in major championships.
+Only nine players earned more than Shafer's 13 top-five finishes in majors [since 2000]."